 Do more than just sharing your idea and requesting a quote.
 Furthermore, have some insight into the leading vendors and agencies that offer the service you need.
 It is also vital to look out for additional factors such as distance, time zone, language, and culture barriers.

-Secondly, before you decide on a software vendor to partner with you, reevaluate your requirements to make it coincide perfectly with your goals.
-Have it in mind, your choice of software developer must offer the exact service that you need.
+Secondly, before you decide on a software vendor to partner with you, reevaluate your requirements to make them coincide perfectly with your goals.
+Have in mind that the software developer of your choice must offer the exact service you need.
 They must also have experience in similar projects to yours.

-Lastly, your choice should be based more on related track record other than the workforce.
-Hence, make sure you get good references from credible and reliable sources like clutch.co, goodfirms.co, and others.
-You should try to speak to past clients, get feedback, check for company portfolios, and public reviews.
+Lastly, your choice should be based more on a related track record other than the workforce.
+Hence, make sure you get good references from credible and reliable sources like a clutch.co, goodfirms.co, and others.
+You should try to speak to past clients, get feedback, and check for company portfolios and public reviews.

 2. Improper Understanding of the Project Cost